YuliiaZas/crud-api/README.md

 This project is a simple CRUD API using in-memory database underneath..

 The application is implemented in the scope of Node.js course in RS School: [Task](https://github.com/AlreadyBored/nodejs-assignments/blob/main/assignments/crud-api/assignment.md)
+The API allows you to perform basic CRUD (Create, Read, Update, Delete) operations on user data.
+It is built using Node.js and uses an in-memory database (JSON file) for data storage.
+`supertest` and `node:test` is used for testing the API endpoints.

+## 📦 Technologies
+- Node.js
+- TypeScript
+- In-memory database (JSON file)
+- Clustering
+- ESLint
+- Prettier
+- Nodemon
+- dotenv
+- ts-node
+- supertest

 ## 🚀 Getting Started